tjwieg/MS_thesis/thesis.md

 ![Timeline showing when different parts of the data collection system were properly recording during the 2023 mowing season.
 There were significant gaps in coverage both on individual tractors and across the effort for the season as a whole.](img/uptime_2023.png){#fig:uptime_2023 height=2.5in}

 As mentioned in the figure caption, the data collection system missed significant gaps throughout the season.
-The telematics loggers were the most reliable part of the system, as they recorded nearly everything without fail.
-The only noticeable gap in the telematics coverage, on Tractor02 in late August (where the cameras were working for a time without it), was not a failure of the recording system; that set of logs from the telematics systems was corrupted and lost after those monitored operations were successfully recorded.
+The telematics loggers were the most reliable part of the system, as their only weakness was the occasional drop in GPS signal; otherwise they were almost always online and logging.
+There were only two noticeable gaps in the telematics coverage.
+The first is on Tractor02 in late August (where the cameras were working for a time without it), and this was not a failure of the recording system; that set of logs from the telematics systems was corrupted and lost after those monitored operations were successfully recorded.
+The second gap, on Tractor03 around the same period, is more mysterious.

 A flaw in the system was the inability for cameras to receive GPS signal reliably before beginning to record, which caused some recordings to save incorrect timestamps (off by multiple years, in some cases) or no GPS data at all---which would mean it could not be reliably time-synchronized with any other data.
 This was corrected mid-season by adding a GPS speed trigger to the firmware configuration (see @Fig:config3), which required the GPS to obtain a signal and report the mower moving before the camera would begin recording.
 This added some latency to the startup, but greatly improved the quality of data recorded by the system, so it was considered a worthwhile trade-off.

 The largest flaw in the system was the frequent failure of the camera systems to persist after more than a few days from installation or maintenance.
 The firmware configuration used at the time relied on a software-based power-trigger that started with the tractor's keyed power, as explained in @Sec:methods_camera.
 The weakness of this configuration was that it is incompatible with automatic rebooting after power failure.
 As a result, whenever cameras ran completely out of battery between mowing sessions (verified in more detail in @Sec:manual_results) they would not automatically reboot into the same configuration upon being recharged by the tractor's power system.
 This resulted in the cameras functioning as expected for up to a few days, before running out of battery and not recording again until reset during maintenance.
+This is visible in @Fig:uptime_2023 as the tendency for the cameras (grey) to be present only for a short period after maintenance dates (red lines).

 ### Obstacle Collisions
 [This section will identify the obstacles encountered in 2023 and note which were most common, which were most often damaged, and so forth.]